Human Rights at St. Thomas University College of Law

 These words are easily spoken – and so tough to make a reality.
 Violations abound – be they in the form of the cruelest atrocities, be they in the callousness of everyday interactions.
 Ideals and laws, however well-intentioned, do not enforce themselves.
 They need the conveyor-belt of human action.
 Human rights laws, in particular, remain dry parchment unless they are promoted, created and applied by selfless warriors for the respect of others, most importantly, the vulnerable and the oppressed.
 These advocates urgently require the proper arms to succeed – the intellectual arsenal necessary to win the fight of hearts and minds.

-St. Thomas University School of Law offers its unique contribution to this struggle in its distinctive Master of Laws (LL.M.) and Doctor of the Science of Law (J.S.D.)
+St. Thomas University College of Law offers its unique contribution to this struggle in its distinctive Master of Laws (LL.M.) and Doctor of the Science of Law (J.S.D.)
 Programs in Intercultural Human Rights.
-St. Thomas' Catholic identity makes it an apt place to work in the vineyard for social justice.
+St. Thomas’ Catholic identity makes it an apt place to work in the vineyard for social justice.
 The international orientation and commitment to diversity makes St. Thomas a proper meeting-ground for diverse cultures, backgrounds and beliefs.
 Beyond the specter of cultures clashing, erupting in violence, this program tries to overcome discord and hatred by bringing antagonists together, striving, in intercultural dialogue, to search for a common ground of values that would allow every person on this planet to reach for her ultimate potential.

 We invite you to join us in this exciting experience.